anisayari/Smarties/README.md

-# SmartTextClassifier
+# SmartTies

-SmartTextClassifier use an innovative approach based on Wikipedia auto-learning to classify any documents/text.
+Smarties is a Text Classifier using an innovative approach based on Wikipedia auto-learning to classify any documents/text.
 We use a Machine Learning and Doc2Vec algorithms.

 ## Getting Started